Varsity Rugby

 Varsity Cup is the collective name for four South African rugby union competitions involving the top rugby playing universities in the country.
 It was launched in 2008, with eight teams participating in the Varsity Cup competition and each university's internal champions competing in the Koshuis Rugby Championships (now known as Res Rugby).
 In 2011, a second tier competition called the Varsity Shield was added, increasing the number of participating universities to thirteen.
 A Young Guns tournament for the Under-20 side of the Varsity Cup teams was launched in 2012.
-A further expansion for the 2017 season saw three additional universities added to the Varsity Shield, totalling sixteen teams.
+A further expansion for the 2017 season saw three additional universities added to the Varsity Shield, totaling sixteen teams.